azh4r/online-sorting-algorithms/work_log.md

 3. Sort and return X largest values
     * So we do need to sort, but only X largest values.
 But this could very large? maybe even in millions or billions?
     * In a file or standard out? answer: standard out.
-    * If output is to be sent to standard out then it cannot be in billion? right?
+    * If output is to be sent to standard out then it cannot be in billion?
+    * Initially I thought this was just a mergesort problem, but it seems it's more likely implementation through a priority queue.
+    Because if the file is extremely large, would need to segment in smaller files and then merge all these files using a priority queue so we don't run out of memory.
+    * Consideration could be memory (space complexity), time complexity and storage requirement.
+    * If implementing on a single instance (not distributed), there could be two options:
+        1. Copy the remote file to the single instance in sorted segments.
+This assume there is available storage locally for the data.
+        2. Storage on the instance is limited, so copy only part of the file sort merge the file locally and delete the segments which have been already sorted.

 4. Dockerize the application
     * execute a docker container